bbeniston/php-coding/coding-guidelines.md

   >1.
 Netbeans `(Currently Used)`
   >* Eclipse
+  >* Notepad++
-  >* PhpStorm
+  >* Sublime

 * Regarding the template pattern, the team can stick to the default template model followed by the framework.
 If a framework is not used, the developer may use a simple template which don't repeat the same HTML codes in different places.

 * There should not be any duplicate functions/classes/in-line codes used in a project.
-The reusable codes needs to be move to separate entity (say components) which could be invoked from different parts of the project.
+The reusable codes should be moved to separate entity (say components) which could be invoked from different parts of the project.

 * The cron operations should not be made public.
 The cron file or function should not be made accessible through the website link.
 It should be accessible only through the native PHP command line operation (CronTab, ssh access or shell script). `CronTab` needs to be used for scheduling the cron jobs.